SEPTA

 Allison H-50 EP

-7300-7484 Currently being overhauled and refitted with the new Clever Devices system for onboard announcements and displays
+7300-7484 Overhauled and refitted with the new Clever Devices system for onboard announcements and displays

 2016New Flyer